YonghuiDong/Website/content/research.md

 Both [mass spectrometry imaging (MSI)](#1) and [metabolomics](#2) studies generate increasingly complex data sets.
 Their comprehensive evaluation requires specialized and efficient data analysis approaches that involves cheminformatics, and statistics.

-Apart from routine MSI and metabolomics data analysis, I also actively developing novel data analysis methods and software tools in these two research fields. **R** and **Python** are my commonly used programming languages.
+Apart from routine MSI and metabolomics data analysis, I also actively developing novel data analysis methods and software tools (Fig. 4) in these two research fields. **R** and **Python** are my commonly used programming languages.

 <img src = "/img/software.jpg">